Optomechanical systems with nonlinear interactions: photon blockade, collapse-revival effect and Fano-like resonance: Dissipative dynamics of the system: collapses and revivals

 where $ \kappa $ and $ \gamma $ are the damping rates of the optical mode and mechanical oscillations, respectively.
 Then the wave function of the optomechanical system at some time $ t $ can be expressed as $ {\left| \psi (t) \right\rangle} =\exp (-iH_{eff}^{*} t){\left| \psi (0) \right\rangle} $ and the average amplitude of the optical field in the resonator can be calculated $ \left\langle a\right\rangle ={\left\langle \tilde{\psi }(t) \right|} a{\left| \tilde{\psi }(t) \right\rangle} $, where $ {\left| \tilde{\psi }(t) \right\rangle} =N(t)^{-1/2} {\left| \psi (t) \right\rangle} $, and $ N(t)=e^{-\left|\alpha \right|^{2} } \exp (\left|\alpha \right|^{2} e^{-\kappa t} )\left[1+\bar{m}(1-e^{-\gamma t} )\right]^{-1} $ is the normalization factor.
 Finally, we obtain

-Eq. \eqref{GrindEQ__6_} can be transformed by summing over $ n $ :
+Eq. \eqref{GrindEQ__9_} can be transformed by summing over $ n $ :

 Fig. \ref{fig:Fig2} demonstrates the influence of nonlinearities on the real part of the amplitude of the optical field at different relaxation rates.
-The cases when $ g_{1} \ne g_{2} \ne g_{3} \ne 0 $ and $ g_{1} \ne 0 $, $ g_{2} =g_{3} =0 $ are presented in Figs. \ref{fig:Fig2}a and \ref{fig:Fig2}b, respectively.
-In the presence of only the Kerr interaction (the first term in Eq. \eqref{GrindEQ__2_}) for $ V_{eff}^{(2)} $), the amplitude of revivals increases with a decrease in the relaxation rates and their structure becomes clearer (Fig. 2b).
-Fig. \ref{fig:Fig2}a shows that the cross-Kerr interaction of the fourth degree (the second term in $ V_{eff}^{(1)} $) and two cross-Kerr interactions of the sixth and eighth degrees in the amplitudes (the second and third terms in $ V_{eff}^{(2)} $) led to the non-trivial dependence of $Re\left\langle a\right\rangle$ on the relaxation rates.
+Since the used equations are considered in a coordinate system rotating at the driving field frequency, they do not include the cavity and driving field frequencies themselves, but their detuning, which is comparable in magnitude to the oscillation frequency of the mechanical resonator.
+Therefore, all parameters in the calculations are normalized to this frequency and are dimensionless.
+The cases when $ g_{1} \ne g_{2} \ne g_{3} \ne 0 $ and $ g_{1} \ne 0 $, $ g_{2} =g_{3} =0 $ are presented in Figs. \ref{fig:Fig2}\emph{a} and \ref{fig:Fig2}\emph{b}, respectively.
+In the presence of only the Kerr interaction (the first term in Eq. \eqref{GrindEQ2}) for $V_{eff}^{(2)} $), the amplitude of revivals increases with a decrease in the relaxation rates and their structure becomes clearer (Fig. \ref{fig:Fig2}\emph{b}).
+Fig. \ref{fig:Fig2}\emph{a} shows that the cross-Kerr interaction of the fourth degree (the second term in $V_{eff}^{(1)} $) and two cross-Kerr interactions of the sixth and eighth degrees in the amplitudes (the second and third terms in $V_{eff}^{(2)}$) led to the non-trivial dependence of $Re\left\langle a\right\rangle$ on the relaxation rates.
 Relaxation processes result in the suppression of high-order harmonics.